FeralFlows/wild-etal_2021_earthsfuture/README.md

 #### Forcing Data
 In the study of Argentina Energy-Water-Land systems, we selected one climate impact scenario from Global Climate Model (GCM) MIROC-ESM-CHEM forced by Representative Concentration Pathway (RCP) 6.0.
 The source of climate data for Xanthos is obtained from ISIMIP Fast Track Dataset (citation).
 Input data for GCAM, Demeter, and Tethys are outputs from their feeding models described in Figure 1.
 Generally, those outputs need to be post-processed to required formats in order to feed into other models as inputs.
 We provide R scripts in section [Reproduce My Experiment](#reproduce-my-experiment) for reproducing the post-processed input data.

-For broader use of these data, we also provide post-processed input dataset directly (See DOI link in table 2).
+For broader use of these data, we also provide post-processed input dataset directly (See DOI link in Table 2).
 These data includes all 20 combinations of GCM/RCP scenarios.
 There are 5 GCMs (i.e., GFDL-ESM2M, HadGEM2-ES, IPSL-CM5A-LR, MIROC-ESM-CHEM, and NorESM1-M) and 4 RCPs (i.e., rcp2.6, rcp4.5, rcp6.0, and rcp8.5).

 **Table 2:** Input data for each model and DOI links.